 mirror, which will be about 6.5 meters (21 feet) for Webb.
 This is about

-2.7 times larger than the diameter of Hubble, or about 6 times larger in
+2.75 times larger in diameter than Hubble, or about 6 times larger in

 area.
 The Webb will have a mass of approximately 6,500 kg, with a weight of

 14,300 lbs on Earth (in orbit, everything is weightless), a little more

 than half the mass of Hubble.
 The largest structure of Webb will be its

 sunshade, which must be able to shield the deployed primary mirror and the

 tower that holds the secondary mirror.
 The sunshade is approximately the